ChintanMakwana/useful-wp-actions/README.md

 # useful-wp-functions
-A bunch of WordPress Actions to enhance the functionality of WordPress.
+A bunch of WordPress functions to enhance the functionality of WordPress.